lixiaoyu2000/Poly-MOT/README.md

 ## News

+- 2024-03-20.
+Warm-up :fire:!
+We released [Fast-Poly](https://github.com/lixiaoyu2000/FastPoly), a fast version of Poly-MOT.
+Welcome to follow.
 - 2023-12-09.
 Warm-up :fire:!
 The official repo of [RockTrack](https://github.com/lixiaoyu2000/Rock-Track) has been released.
 We will release code soon.
 Welcome to follow.
 - 2023-09-08. **Version 1.0 has been released.**
 - 2023-07-01.
 Poly-MOT is accepted at IROS 2023 :zap:.